 More recently a new style of gold mineralization has been discovered on the adjacent Fenelon Mine Property within what has become known as the Area 51 corridor.
-During the third quarter the Company commenced and completed a four-hole diamond drill program which successfully extended the Area 51 gold system onto the Fenelon Property (Area 52 target) and discovered two, separate high-grade gold occurrences.
-One of these two occurrences returned 14 g/t gold over 3.29 metres in a shear zone paralleling the Sunday Lake deformation zone.
-The Company subsequently launched a follow-up 9 hole drill program targeting this new discovery for which results were pending at the time of preparation.
+During the third quarter the Company commenced and completed a four-hole diamond drill program which successfully extended the Area 51 gold system onto the Fenelon Property (Area 52 target) and discovered two separate high-grade gold occurrences.
+One of these two occurrences - the Ripley Zone - returned 14 g/t gold over 3.29 metres in a shear zone paralleling the Sunday Lake deformation zone.
+The Company subsequently launched a follow-up nine-hole drill program targeting this new discovery which expanded the Ripley Zone along strike and depth and also provided indications of other nearby zones of anomalous gold mineralization.

-Ongoing drilling by Wallbridge on the Fenelon Mine Property has continued to expand the Area 51 gold discovery and which has now been traced to within 200 to 300 metres of the Company's holdings to the south, west and northwest of the Fenelon Mine Property.
+Ongoing drilling by Wallbridge on the Fenelon Mine Property has continued to expand the Area 51 gold discovery and which has now been traced to within 100 to 200 metres of the Company's holdings to the south, west and northwest of the Fenelon Mine Property.
 Much of the ground controlled by the Company in the area has never been drill tested.
-The early success in Area 52 suggests the Company's holdings surrounding the Fenelon Mine Property to the south, west and northwest should be considered highly prospective for additional gold discoveries.
+The early success in Area 52 suggests the Company's holdings surrounding the Fenelon Mine Property to the south, west and northwest should be considered highly prospective for expansion of the Area 51 gold system and additional high-grade gold discoveries.

 Following the Company's recent (October 23, 2019) reacquisition of a 2% NSR relating to certain claims within the Fenelon Property there are NSR royalties of 1.0 to 1.6% in favour of former property owners and payable on commencement of commercial production on the claims comprising the Fenelon Property.

 Buyout provisions exist for certain portions of these royalties.
 The above mentioned NSR reacquisition was completed at no cost to the Company in exchange for certain intellectual property.